sheepie20/learnai/README.md

    ```

 4. Set up environment variables:
-   Create a `.env` file in the project root and add your Together AI API key and other secrets:
+   Create a `.env` file in the project root and add your Google AI API key and other secrets:
    ```
    SECRET_KEY=your_secret_key
    GOOGLE_API_KEY=your_google_api_key